 ICPSR does not approve or alter datasets in any way.
 They are distributed in exactly the same condition and format sent by the data contributor.

 Once an author has submitted a replication dataset, ICPSR will make it available at no cost to the user.

 Confidentiality and Copyright

 Investigators submitting replication datasets to ICPSR are entirely responsible for ensuring the confidentiality of research subjects.
 ICPSR does not review these datasets for disclosure risk.

 Investigators are also required to affirm that they have the right to publish this material.

-Authors may use the Data Deposit form to deposit replication datasets using openICPSR, our self-deposit system.
+Authors may deposit replication datasets using openICPSR, our self-deposit system.
 Data files are uploaded securely through a Web browser.